 F. UTILITY RATES

-Water and Sewer charge rates are established by Thurston County Code 15.12.
+Water and sewer charge rates are established by Thurston County Code 15.12.
 Stormwater and surface water utility rates are listed in 15.06.
+Solid waste tipping fees are established by Thurston County Code 15.14.
 Charges are adjusted based on projections of costs and requirements.
-The capital facilities portion of the rate is expected to gradually increase.

 G. UTILITY LOCAL IMPROVEMENT DISTRICT (ULID)

-Assessments may be established to fund capital facilities or portions thereof, when necessary, for Water or Sewer facilities.
+Assessments may be established to fund capital facilities or portions thereof, when necessary, for water or sewer facilities.
 A ULID is a means of assisting benefitting properties in financing capital improvements through the formation of special assessment districts.
 Municipal governments can use the LID processes in Chapter 35.43 through 35.56 RCW.
-ULIDs are used to finance infrastructure improvements, not constructing them.
+ULIDs are used to finance infrastructure improvements, not construct them.

 H. Central services building reserve